-- · JCCBI's resources in charge of the overall contract management - The structural consultants in charge of the structural integrity of the bridge: Buckland & Taylor Ltd. and Stantec Inc. - A consortium in charge of supervising the construction work or - A consortium in charge of the bridge inspection.
+- •JCCBI's resources in charge of the overall contract management - •The consultants in charge of the structural integrity of the bridge: COWI and Stantec - •A consortium in charge of supervising the construction work - •A consortium in charge of the bridge inspection.

-The engineering firm Buckland & Taylor Ltd., expert in bridge design, has, in 2013, conducted an assessment study of the structural condition of the bridge.
-The report of this assessment has identified that the work planned in the Corporation's Ten-Year Plan must be significantly accelerated in order to mitigate the risk associated with the uncertainty about the condition of the bridge edge girders.
-The firm has identified that additional investments in the order of \$389 M will be required during the period extending from 2014-2015 to 2017-2018 in order maintain the structure in an acceptable condition.
+The engineering firm COWI, an expert in bridge design, has, in 2013, conducted an assessment study of the structural condition of the bridge.
+The recent report of this assessment has identified that the work planned in the Corporation's Ten-Year Plan must be significantly accelerated in order to mitigate the risk associated with the uncertainty about the condition of the bridge edge girders.
+COWI has identified that additional investments in the order of \$389 M will be required during the period extending from 2014-2015 to 2017-2018 in order maintain the structure in an acceptable condition.

-As partner of the Champlain Bridge Project Office, the firm Buckland & Taylor Ltd. works, on a continuous basis, at reviewing the analyses of the bearing capacity in light of the information from the most recent inspections, all in order to prioritize the future interventions.
+As partner of the Champlain Bridge Project Office, the firm COWI works, on a continuous basis, at reviewing the analyses of the bearing capacity in light of the information from the most recent inspections, all in order to prioritize the future interventions.

-The work of contracts underway will, among other things, allow the strengthening of all 100 edge girders of the bridge by means of various strengthening systems.
-In the second quarter, work related to the strengthening of the bridge, in the order of \$28 M, was performed.
-As part of the risk mitigation strategy, JCCBI will, by the end of 2015, complete the strengthening of the 38 edge girders considered most at risk.
+The work of contracts underway have, among other things, strengthened over 30% of the 100 edge girders of the bridge by means of various strengthening systems.
+As part of the risk mitigation strategy, by the end of 2015 we completed the strengthening of the 38 edge girders considered most at risk.

-In October 2011, the federal government announced the New Bridge for the St. Lawrence Corridor Project and entrusted it to Infrastructure Canada.
-On December 1, 2013, the federal government announced that the new bridge would be in place in 2018
+In October 2011, the federal government announced the New Champlain Bridge Corridor Project and entrusted the project to Infrastructure Canada.
+On December 1, 2013, the federal government announced that the new bridge would be in place in 2018.

 An important coordination between the responsible authorities is required to ensure the safety and flow of traffic at all times.
-Moreover, this coordination will be crucial for the mobilization areas and to access the Ice Control Structure.
-An important contract is currently being carried out by JCCBI on the Champlain Bridge Ice Control Structure for the strengthening of the deck and the construction of a dedicated bike path.
+Moreover, this coordination will be crucial for the mobilization areas and to access the ice control structure.
+An important contract is currently being carried out by JCCBI on the Champlain Bridge Ice Control Structure to reinforce the deck and move the bicycle path.